firebase/firebase-ios-sdk/README.md

 # Firebase iOS Open Source Development [![Build Status](https://travis-ci.org/firebase/firebase-ios-sdk.svg?branch=master)](https://travis-ci.org/firebase/firebase-ios-sdk)

 This repository contains a subset of the Firebase iOS SDK source.
-It currently includes FirebaseCore, FirebaseAuth, FirebaseDatabase, FirebaseMessaging, FirebaseStorage, and Firestore.
+It currently includes FirebaseCore, FirebaseAuth, FirebaseDatabase, FirebaseFirestore, FirebaseMessaging and FirebaseStorage.

 Firebase is an app development platform with tools to help you build, grow and monetize your app.
 More information about Firebase can be found at